-Access to underground operations is through a major decline located in the shaft pillar area, which also contains the main production hoist.
+Access to underground operations is through 2 major declines, one location located in the shaft pillar area, which also contains the main production hoist.
 Subsidiary access-drifts then enter mining blocks that contain the stopes and are then used for truck haulage of ore to several underground crushers feeding conveyors that take the ore to the base of the main production shaft and then to surface.
 The coarse fraction of the mill waste product is used for backfill while the remnant tailings are pumped 2km to a tailings management facility.